The Warrior Nun Glossary You Need To Watch Your Fave New Netflix Show

 Divinium

 Divinium is the supernatural metal that is integral to Warrior Nun.
 “When in close proximity to the Halo, Divinium activates,” Lilith (Lorena Andrea) tells Ava in Warrior Nun's third episode.
 “Weapons become more destructive.
-Armor hardens against attack.”
-According to OCS legend, the origin of Divinium is the celestial armor worn by Adriel when he came down from heaven to save Areala.
+Armour hardens against attack.”
+According to OCS legend, the origin of Divinium is the celestial armour worn by Adriel when he came down from heaven to save Areala.

 Advertisement